TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 ```
 typing rules

-Var(v):-
+Var(v) :-
-  where definition of v: t
+  where definition of v : t
     else error "a fancy error message" on v
 ```

 Note that `:-` must be a single token, `: -` is not recognized.